Skip to main content

 Procore contracts are annual at minimum, with many customers signing multi-year agreements for better rates.
 If your needs change mid-contract, you’re stuck paying until the term ends.
 There’s limited flexibility to scale down.

 Let’s be real about this.
 Procore is not a bad product.
 It’s actually very good at what it does.
-The question is whether it’s good for YOUR company at YOUR size.
+The question is whether it’s the right fit for YOUR company at YOUR size and budget.

 Procore makes sense if you: